 About This Drug

-Ziv-aflibercept is a drug used to treat colorectal cancer.
-This drug is given in the vein (IV).
+Ziv-aflibercept is used to treat cancer.
+It is given in the vein (IV).

 - Weight loss